ReactiveSets/toubkal/README.md

   - Query methods allowing non-reactive, fetch-only operation:
     - Query..generate(): Generate filter code from complex queries
     - Query..and(): AND complex queries
+    - Query.least_restrictive_keys(): optionally try to determine which AND-expression describes the largest set.
+Optimized for expressions with one compararison operator in '<', '<=', '==', '>=', '>'.
+    - Query..differences(): Allow comparison of complex queries using value_equals().
+    - Query_Tree..add(): Add complex query terms into query tree
+    - Query_Tree..remove(): Remove complex query terms from query tree
+    - Query_Tree..route(): Route operations with complex queries

   - Sanitized for safe execution on server even when crafted by untrusted clients